sape-ru/enterprise-exception/docs/hde/en/experienced/customizable-exception.md

-Initially such a message has the format: `unknown base code XXX for CustomizableException (YYY)` where _XXX_ is an exception code (the _base code_ if you use [GlobalException](../dummies/global-exception.md#how-it-works) functionality) and _YYY_ is an exception fully qualified class name.
+Initially such a message has the format: `unknown base code XXX for CustomizableException (YYY)` where _XXX_ is an exception code (the _base code_ if you use [GlobalException](../dummies/global-exception.md#how-it-works) functionality) and _YYY_ is an exception qualified namespaced class name.

 Redefine `getMessageUnknown()` at your will to fit your logs or admin interfaces unkown error format.